 I recently came across the start up Latch.
 Their point of view on the nature of locks is great, and I love their branding.
 It’s the perfect blend of clean and simple design with modern and forward thinking tech.
 It’s familiar without being boring, and futuristic without being alienating.

-– Blake Kim, Analyst
+– Blake Kim, Consultant

 I love smart technology based on a real, tangible need.
 Unfortunately it’s often not the case – smart technology starts with the solution and then retrofits to solve a problem that perhaps didn’t exist.
 It will certainly be interesting to see what new problems arise from driverless cars, for example.
 I recently came across Luigi, the prototype robot that collects sewage samples to then map human health and predict possible disease outbreaks.
 Not pretty(!), but incredible and potentially life saving.

-– Lizzy Stallard, Marketing and New Business
+– Lizzy Stallard, Business Development Director, UK

 I saw Ototo at an event last year.
 I love it because it goes back to basics, proving that sometimes good technology is just about making a piece of fruit sing.

-– Grace Parry, Junior Designer
+– Grace Parry, Junior Creative